ekundayo-ab/react-user-manager/README.md

 # User Manager
 An application for managing users.
+View it live here https://user-manager.netlify.com

 The application serves as an interface for performing CRUD operations on a `user` resource.